 Metal objects have various electrical and thermal properties, which makes resistance welding processes possible.
 Electrically, metal objects have a certain degree of resistance to the flow of electric current.
 When current passes through the workpiece, the resistance causes heat energy.
 The higher the current carrying capacity and duration, the higher the heat energy that will be generated.
-In this article, we will talk about the basics of resistance spot welding and also the advantages and disadvantages of this welding method.
+In this article, we will talk about the basics of resistance spot welding and the pros and cons of this method.
 Are you ready to learn more about resistance spot welding?
 Let us begin with the construction of these types of machines.

 In terms of heat, metal objects have a melting point, specific heat content, thermal conductivity, etc. By using these properties, an environment can be created to generate a molten pool, which will freeze into a weld block.
 Melting a certain amount of metal will produce a welding nugget, which requires a lot of energy.
 Resistance spot welding is done by passing a controlled current (I) through the resistance (R) of the metal workpiece within a specified time (t).
 The welding current is applied under a controlled force through copper electrodes.
 The diameter of the electrode in contact with the workpiece will determine the current density.
 The applied electrode force will also affect the resistance between all interface layers (including the weld nugget area and the electrode-to-workpiece interface area).
 In practice, the force is adjusted so that heat is generated immediately in the interface area.
 Although it is important to start to accumulate heat at the joint surface of the workpiece, it is not desirable to generate excessive heat marks at the electrode-workpiece interface.
 Therefore, it is very important that the electrode cooling system should remove heat as efficiently as possible from the surface of the workpiece in contact with the electrode.
 An efficient cooling system will retain electrodes to control the current density.